sdepold/jquery-rss/README.md

         // valid values: 'json', 'json_xml'
         outputMode: 'json_xml',

-        // formats the date with moment.js
+        // formats the date with moment.js (optional)
         // default: 'dddd MMM Do'
         // valid values: see http://momentjs.com/docs/#/displaying/
         dateFormat: 'MMMM Do, YYYY',

+        // formats the date in whatever manner you choose. (optional)
+        // this function should return your formatted date.
+        // this is useful if you want to format dates without moment.js.
+        // if you don't use moment.js and don't define a dateFormatFunction, the dates will
+        // not be formatted; they will appear exactly as the RSS feed gives them to you.
+        dateFormatFunction: function(date){},

         // the effect, which is used to let the entries appear
         // default: 'show'